Total Internal Reflection Fluorescence

 pTIRF Systems are compatible with dry, water- and oil-immersion objectives.
 In pTIRF geometry total internal reflection occurs at the interface between a slide (or a coverslip) and water or aqueous solution, as shown in the scheme below in Figure 2.
 The TIRF prism and slide are brought in optical contact by a droplet of refractive-index-matching fluid.
 For excitation light, the prism and the slide represent continuous optical medium.
 In the case of puTIRF system shown in Fig. 2, a thin layer of aqueous solution and an optical window separate the TIRF surface from the objective.

 Silica Optics includes an adjustable collimator, TIRF prism, TIRF slides, and an optical window.
 The range of excitation wavelengths encompasses UV-Vis-Near IR 190-1000 nm.
 The size of the excitation spot can be adjusted in the range 0.1mm - 12 mm.
-For more information contact TIRF Labs: email@example.com.
+For more information contact TIRF Labs at: email@example.com.

-pTIRF add-on accessory is the state-of-the-art, but robust system, which combines optical, mechanical, and fluidic modules.
+pTIRF add-on accessory is the state-of-the-art, but robust system, which combines optical, mechanical, and fluidics modules.
 Typically, a researcher is capable of TIRFing with pTIRF after reading the Quick Start Guide.

 1. Ambrose W, Goodwin P, Nolan J. Single-molecule detection with TIRF: comparing signal-to-background in different geometries.
 Cytometry 1999, 36(3), 224.